-When a leader reaches Level Three, they focus on producing results.
+When a leader reaches Level Three, they focus on the increase of results.
 In turn, people follow them because they trust the person knows what they’re doing and will lead them in the right direction.

 Those who reach Level Four are servant leaders who teach, mentor, and multiply other leaders.
 They obtain and maintain followers because people know they positively influence the lives of everyone around them.

 Level Five leaders—the rarest type of leader—are well-known for their accomplishments, how they’ve enriched the lives of others, and led their organizations to change the world for the better.
 These leaders have followers because of who they are, what they’ve done, and what they represent to people.

 In Maxwell’s own words, “A leader is one who knows the way, goes the way, and shows the way.”
 Yet, those who don’t develop their leadership abilities aren’t fully equipped to guide their teams or businesses in the right direction.
 It’s like attempting to lead a group of people up Mount Everest because you’re good at hiking.
 People who only rely on their natural talents simply don’t have the supplies or tools they need to reach the peak of the mountain.
 However, those who increase their growth mindset do.
 They understand they don’t know it all, but want to learn as much as they can.
 This insatiable hunger for growth and development prepares them for success as a leader.